 Further documentation is available at the Water Security Agency website.

 This inlet closest to Phase 1 of the Sunset Beach subdivision is named Cooper Bay.
 This inlet is very deep and does not dry out.
 The inlet to the West of the Sunset Beach development site is named Dog Leg Coulee and is also very deep, sheltered and does not dry out.
 Please see the 2017 depth map created by AE Engineering.

 There is no time requirement to build at Sunset Beach at Lake Diefenbaker.
 We offer exceptional flexibility to suite your needs.

 The Sunset Beach Building Specification and Development Agreement is registered against the Lot for the protection of the Purchaser and other owners of Lots in the subdivision being developed by the Vendor.
 The agreement has been created for the following considerations:

 The Sunset Beach at Lake Diefenbaker Subdivision is Zoned Resort Residential.
 Comprehensive information on recreational resort zoning, developing, and building permits can be found here.

-All buildings in the RM of Loreburn over 100 square feet require:
+All buildings in the RM of Loreburn require: